How It Works

 - Stage 3: Deal Breakers — Exchange yes/no compatibility questions

-- Stage 4: Human Chat - Optional encrypted conversation before reveal
+- Stage 4: Human Chat — End-to-end encrypted conversation (AES-256-GCM, zero-persistence)

 - Stage 5: Unmask — Mutual consent required to reveal identities